amansachdeva21/test-c1/README.md

 - set env variable named as "terraform-sa-json-path" with the SA key.

 **How to run:-**
-- Go to terrafrom folder.
+- Go to 3-tier/terraform folder.
 - Run "terraform init" to initialize.
 - Run "terraform plan -lock=false -out test-plan.out"